flushthemoney/checkout.com/README.md

 # checkout.com

-A responsive landing page for an imaginary website
+A landing page for an imaginary website, responsiveness is yet to be added

 Check it out [here](https://flushthemoney.github.io/checkout.com/)